 *Insider tip: If possible, try to arrange your Dublin stay to be during the week rather than on a weekend.
 Prices, which are already high, tend to skyrocket in Dublin from Friday-Sunday.

 For the purpose of this article, I have based the accommodation estimate on mid-range hotel prices.
-This estimate can be dropped if you choose to stay in B&Bs, hostels, or more budget-friendly accommodations.
-Of course, it can also be increased if you choose to stay in a luxury hotel or an Irish castle.
-Don’t forget to apply for a credit with no foreign exchange fees before you depart.
+This estimate can be dropped if you stay in B&Bs, hostels, or more budget-friendly accommodations.
+Of course, it can also be increased if you stay in a luxury hotel or an Irish castle.
+Don’t forget to apply for a credit card with no foreign exchange fees before you depart.

 Here are some accommodation ideas and recommendations for three popular destinations in Ireland.

-Irish B&Bs – The Irish are known for their hospitality, and this is very apparent in the homey B&Bs.
-Cozy, rooms, friendly owners, and delicious breakfasts make Irish B&Bs one of the most popular choices when it comes to accommodation.
+The Irish are known for their hospitality, and this is very apparent in the homey B&Bs.
+Cozy rooms, friendly owners, and delicious breakfasts make Irish B&Bs one of the most popular choices when it comes to accommodation.
 One thing to keep in mind, however, is that B&Bs aren’t always as central as other accommodation options.
 So if you aren’t renting a car, look into the location before booking.

-Mid-Range Hotels – Ireland has hotels for all budgets, but mid-range options promise good locations, clean rooms, and decent amenities at a fair price.
+Ireland has hotels for all budgets, but mid-range options promise good locations, clean rooms, and decent amenities at a fair price.
 Plus, mid-range hotels are easy to find everywhere you go.
-Again, keep in mind that a mid-range budget hotel in Dublin will be more expensive than elsewhere.
+Again, remember that a mid-range budget hotel in Dublin will be more expensive than elsewhere.

-Luxury Hotels – Ireland has its fair share of beautiful luxury hotels, but the real draw are the Irish castle hotels which offer a truly unique experience.
-However, you will need to rent a car for this experience as most of the castles are in the countryside with no public transit options.
+Ireland has its fair share of beautiful luxury hotels, but the real draw is the Irish castle hotels which offer a truly unique experience.
+However, you will need to rent a car for this experience as most castles are in the countryside without public transit options.

-Airbnb – Renting an apartment via Airbnb has become a popular choice for many travellers, including myself.
+Renting an apartment via Airbnb has become a popular choice for many travellers, including myself.
 Most offer clean and safe places to stay at reasonable prices.
 Just make sure to read the reviews ahead of time.
 As with hotels and hostels, make sure to choose a central area.
-Use my invite to get $45 towards your first stay.

 There are two main ways to get around Ireland.
-The first is by renting a car, and the second is by using public transit including buses and trains.
-This article is assuming that travellers will rely on public transit and day trips for their one-week vacation.
+The first is by renting a car, and the second is by using public transit, including buses and trains.
+This article and Ireland itinerary assume that travellers will rely on public transit and day trips for their one-week vacation.
 If you are considering renting a car, please see the next section.

 Bus travel in Ireland is both easy and affordable.
-Tickets can be purchased either ahead of time or directly on the bus, and many busses offer free Wifi.
-The most common bus company is Bus Eireann which connects the whole country, as a result, it does take a little longer because it stops in the smaller towns.
-You can also use Citylink if you are travelling between Dublin, Cork, and Galway.
-Citylink is a bit more expensive, however it’s worth it to save travel time.
+Tickets can be purchased either ahead of time or directly on the bus, and many buses offer free Wifi.
+The most common bus company is Bus Eireann which connects the whole country.
+As a result, it does take a little longer because it stops in the smaller towns.
+You can also use Citylink if you travel between Dublin, Cork, and Galway.
+Citylink is a bit more expensive.
+However, it’s worth it to save travel time.
 Schedules and routes can be found online on the respective websites.

-Renting a car in Ireland is often considered to be the best way to see the country.
+Renting a car in Ireland is often considered the best way to see the country.
 However, for North Americans, it can be very daunting.

 The third thing to consider is the roads.
 The big cities like Dublin and Galway can be pretty hectic, but for most travellers, the main concern is the country roads.
-They are very narrow, winding, and it’s not uncommon for them to be covered in sheep in some areas or sheer drops beside you as you drive the coastline, which can be intimidating.
+They are very narrow and winding.
+It’s also not uncommon for them to be covered in sheep in some areas or sheer drops beside you as you drive the coastline, which can be intimidating.

 It’s also worth mentioning that not all credit card car rental insurance covers vehicles in Ireland, so you should check your policy details before you depart.

-Ireland has so much to see; from adorable villages to pre-historic sites, beautiful nature and UNESCO World Heritage sites.
-While nothing is particularly expensive on its own, some things can add up pretty quickly.
+Ireland has so much to see, from adorable villages to pre-historic sites, beautiful nature and UNESCO World Heritage sites.
+While sightseeing is not expensive on its own, some things can add up quickly.

-If you plan on doing lots of sites and attractions in Dublin, then your best bet is to get the Dublin Pass.
-It’s really the ‘best bang for your buck’ as it includes not only skip the line entry to over thirty attractions, but it also includes hop-on hop-off bus access and a number of discounts.
+If you plan on doing many sites and attractions in Dublin, your best bet is to get the Dublin Pass.
+It’s the ‘best bang for your buck’ as it includes not only skip-the-line entry to over thirty attractions, but also includes hop-on, hop-off bus access and a number of discounts.
 As the most expensive city in the Republic of Ireland, saving some money on the attractions in Dublin will absolutely help your budget.